ewjintl/epicodus-BeepBoop-fridayProject03/README.md

 ## Setup/Installation Requirements

-* Navigate to URL on your preferred web browser
-* Either download the files directly onto a folder in your desktop, or use the command $ "git clone URL" in your terminal.
+* Download the project Zip folder onto your desktop OR clone it using terminal command $ git clone <https://github.com/ewjintl/epicodus-fridayProject03.git>
-* Open the index.html file in your web browser.
+* Doubleclick the index.html file in the folder's top directory or drag it into your web browser.
-* Enter a series of numbers into the promted fields and click on the submit botton located on the bottom of the page.
+* Enter a number into the promted field and click on the submit button directly below the form.

 ## Specfications